Get a monitor and contributor to air quality data in your city.

 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Klang air is currently 7 times above WHO exposure recommendation
+PM2.5 concentration in Klang is currently 7.3 times the WHO annual air quality guideline value

 Moderate 65 US AQI